AlanRynne/Scientific-Paper-Tutorial/00 - Installation Guide.md

  1. `pandoc-citeproc` (to handle bibliography citations)
  2. `pandoc-crossref` (to render image, table and equation references)
- 3. `miktex` - Technically NOT an extension, this is the LaTex language renderer that pandoc uses under the hood.
+ 3. `miktex` - Technically NOT an extension, this is the $\LaTeX$ language renderer that pandoc uses under the hood.

 > Pandoc and Miktex will also allow you to write fancy mathematical notation with little effort.
 Such as:
 > $$f(x)=a^m_i + b^n_j$$